2. Variations on the following:

 Included in the instruction manual is more detailed information on care, but the short of it is, on the wooden pens, try to keep ink off the outside of the pen.
-Each pen is given a thick acrylic coating and a coat of wax (that adheres to each pen in a slightly different way, of course) to protect it from the wear that comes with daily use.
+Most wooden pens have a thick acrylic coating and a coat of wax (that adheres to each pen in a slightly different way, of course) to protect it from the wear that comes with daily use.
 Though strong and durable, the coating is not bulletproof–the inside of the pens are completely washable, but all it takes is a lucky shot with one drop of ink to get through the one microscopic crack in the outer coating to turn your pen that color forever.
 I carry these pens in a case, and I've never had a problem with ink discoloration.
 Finally, to keep your pen in top shape, simply apply a light coat of suitable wax to the pen as needed, and you should be fine.

 What is the feed made of?

 My handmade flex pen feeds are ebonite, others are plastic.